 Homesick, he made up his mind to return to Japan but doing so was a dangerous proposition.
 The Shogun’s government had established a policy of national isolation and made it a capital offense to have contact with foreigners.
 Nevertheless, John Manjiro booked passage on a ship that took him and several of his former shipwrecked mates to Okinawa where he was for all intents and purposes, put under house arrest.

 After months of interrogation, he was allowed to return to his home where he met his widowed mother after almost 12 years.
 In 1853, the Shogun’s government summoned him to Edo (modern day Tokyo) where he advised the government on matters concerning the treaty demands being made by Commodore Mathew Calbraith Perry who had arrived with a flotilla of warships.
-For his services, John was made a samurai and was allowed to take a family name.
+For his services, Manjiro, who was a commoner, was elevated to the rank of samurai.
 He chose “Nakahama” as his surname after the town where he had been born.

 In the ensuing years Nakahama Manjiro helped establish the whaling industry in Japan, translated a book on navigation, and acted as an official interpreter when the first Japanese delegation visited the U.S. But, he never forgot the kindness of Captain William Whitfield and in 1870, when he landed in New York with a government delegation, he travelled to New Bedford, Massachusetts to visit his old friend and benefactor.
 A photograph of the two men was recently discovered at the New Bedford library and is pictured here with the library’s permission.

 Returning to Japan, he became English professor at the institution which would eventually become Tokyo University.
 He died in 1898 after a long illness.